-Persepolis is a raw and candid coming of age tale of the author through which she humanises a nation stereotyped by the actions of a few extremists.
+Persepolis is a raw, candidly told autobiography that humanises a nation stereotyped by the actions of its extremists.

-Persepolis, the ancient capital of the First Persian empire founded by Cyrus the Great, is what the title of the story refers to.
-Marjane Satrapi’s autobiographical graphic novel, Persepolis, tells the tale of a once wealthy and powerful nation that has been obliterated and laid to waste by the decades of war and tyranny.
+Persepolis, the ancient capital of the First Persian empire founded by Cyrus the Great, is what the title of the book refers to.
+Marjane Satrapi’s autobiographical graphic novel, Persepolis, tells the tale of a once wealthy and powerful nation, obliterated and laid to waste by decades of war and tyranny.

 I want to be justice, love and the wrath of God all in one.

-In a particular scene, the 10-year-old Satrapi on learning how her grandpa had been tortured in prison – sometimes put in a cell filled with water for hours at stretch – stays in her bath for a whole night in an attempt to understand what it would be like to be in a cell filled with water.
+In one scene, the 10-year-old Satrapi on learning how her grandpa had been tortured in prison – sometimes put in a cell filled with water for hours at stretch – stays in her bath for a whole night in an attempt to understand what it would be like to be in a cell filled with water.
 And, when she gets out, she finds her hands wrinkled up like her grandpa’s.
-This is what sets Persepolis apart.
-To be introduced to 20th-century Iranian politics through the impressionable eyes of a ten-year-old, is fascinating, to say the least.
+This is what sets Persepolis apart; to be introduced to 20th-century Iranian politics through the impressionable eyes of a ten-year-old is fascinating, to say the least.

 In another telling scene, Marji and her friends on learning that their classmate Raman’s father used to be in the Shah’s secret police and has apparently killed a million people, decide to attack Raman with nails between their fingers like American brass knuckles.
 Satrapi’s mother intervenes in the middle of all the euphoria and teaches her the importance of forgiveness.

-Through an anecdote born from the naive innocence of her childhood, Satrapi shows us how easy it is for violence to breed more violence and how easily children can be brainwashed with an extremist agenda.
-Persepolis is littered throughout with such poignant scenes that are treated with lightheartedness which condenses with in it the entire nation’s tragedy.
+Through an anecdote born from the naive innocence of her childhood, Satrapi shows us how easy it is for violence to breed even more violence and how easily children can be brainwashed with extremist agenda.
+Persepolis is littered throughout with such poignant scenes, that are treated with lightheartedness and which condenses within it the tragedy of an entire nation.

-Throughout the book, Satrapi’s voice transforms as she grows from an innocent child to an emotional teenager and later into a jaded mature adult.
-On her return to Iran, Marji goes to meet Kia (one of her friends from the brass knuckle incident), who has lost one leg and an arm in the war.
-Kia is so much past his misfortune that he jokes about the war and the many soldiers who get blown to bits in the name of war.
+As the book progresses, Satrapi’s voice transforms, from an innocent child to an emotional teenager and later into a jaded mature adult.
+On her return to Iran, Marji goes to meet Kia (one of her friends from the brass knuckle incident), who has lost one leg and an arm in the war; Kia is so much past his misfortune that he jokes about the war and the many soldiers who get blown to bits in the name of war.

 That day I learned something essential: We can only feel sorry for ourselves when our misfortunes are still supportable… once this limit is crossed, the only way to bear the unbearable is to laugh at it.